About

 - Optional metadata support in the form of message headers

-- Optional data backups & archivization on disk and/or the S3 compatible cloud storage (e.g. AWS S3)
+- Optional data backups and archiving to disk or S3 compatible cloud storage (e.g. AWS S3)

 - Support for OpenTelemetry logs & traces + Prometheus metrics